7 Facts You May Not Know About Aurora, Oregon

-Given Aurora, Oregon’s lengthy history, there are some unique facts about this unique town you may not know.
-Here are half a dozen interesting ‘info nuggets’ about Aurora, Oregon.
+Given Aurora, Oregon’s lengthy history, there are some interesting facts about this unique town you may not know.
+Here are seven interesting ‘info nuggets’ about Aurora, Oregon.

 Aurora Oregon